 In the book we get a look at microbes in nature, like in a bobtail squid there are certain microbes which allow them to glow and protect them from predators.

 Eye-opening is an underwhelming adjective to describe this book.
 It’ll have to do, unfortunately.
 I left this book with a new perspective of the complexity and wonder of the world.
 Highly recommended!

 Parade by Shuichi Yoshida [4/5 stars]

 Ever read a book at the perfect time in your life?
 Like the stars aligned and produced a bit of content that fitted your exact mood?
 This is what Parade was for me.
 Again, I was gripped by the melancholia of post-graduation, a long shadow of uncertainty stretching far into the distance.

-It follows five Japanese under 30s in various states of discomfort, stuck in certain moments and uncertain how to go forwards.
+It follows five Japanese under 30s in various states of discomfort, stuck in unfavourable situations and uncertain how to go forwards.
 Basically: same.
 If I were to describe this book, I would say it’s about nothing, not even growing up per se which might sound like a not very interesting overview.
 For me, though, it’s part of its appeal: it feels like we’re taking a slice out of these characters’ lives, bearing temporary witness to a space of time that they all occupy until the final point.

 Anger and violence are sleeper themes in this also.
 I read it in a day so it felt a bit more intense that it might have been if I paced myself.
 Good reading.